-- By Ty McCormickTy McCormick is an associate editor at Foreign Policy.
+- By Ty McCormickTy McCormick is the Africa Editor at Foreign Policy.
 Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, and the Democratic Republic of Congo.
 In addition to FP, he has written for the New York Times, Washington Post, Los Angeles Times, and National Geographic.
 He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
 Ty received his bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar.
 He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar.
 In a previous life, Ty was a semi-professional baseball player in Florida, where he once blew a save against the Australian national team by walking three consecutive batters and then allowing a game-winning hit up the middle (he became a journalist soon thereafter.), Colum LynchColum Lynch is Foreign Policy's award-winning U.N.-based senior diplomatic reporter.
 Lynch previously wrote Foreign Policy's Turtle Bay blog, for which he was awarded the 2011 National Magazine Award for best reporting in digital media.